kentonv/lanparty/guide.md

 Take a quick look at `/etc/dhcp/dhcpd.conf` and read the comments.
 If you plan to set up a DNS server later, then you probably don't need to change anything in here.
 If you don't plan a DNS server, you'll need to edit the `option domain-name-servers` line.

+You also need to edit `/etc/defaults/isc-dhcp-server` and edit the `INTERFACESv4=` line to list your internal network interface.

 Now restart the server to pick up the new config (it doesn't support `reload`):

     systemctl restart isc-dhcp-server